 The IRS, formally known as the Internal Revenue Service, is the government organization that handles all taxation matters in the United States of America.
 Before going into the numbers themselves, it is important to point out that the IRS employs more than just full-time workers.
 The IRS also has part-time workers, seasonal workers, and even intermittent workers, as well.
-Intermittent employment at the IRS means that you do not have a regular schedule, which is only really suitable when the work itself is unpredictable and sporadic.
+Intermittent employment at the IRS means you do not have a regular schedule, which is only really suitable when the work itself is unpredictable and sporadic.
 In any case, the IRS does offer other types of employment aside from merely standard full-time employment.

 However, it is more difficult to say how many part-time or seasonal employees work at the IRS.
 Those numbers are not quite as easily accessible as the statistics regarding the IRS's full-time equivalent positions.
 The IRS does keep track of these statistics, though.
-According to their data, they had a total of 76,956 permanent employees at the end of the 2020 fiscal year.
-There were 3,273 workers that were not permanent workers at the end of the fiscal year 2020 and they were classified under the 'Other' category in the IRS's data.
+According to their data, they had 78,494 permanent employees at the end of the 2021 fiscal year.
+An additional 1,917 workers were not permanent workers and were classified under the 'Other' category in the IRS's data.

 The IRS provides even more data about its personnel.
 In terms of seasonal employees, the IRS had 8,349 seasonal employees at the end of the fiscal year 2021, according to their records.
 Seasonal employees were the fourth-largest personnel type, behind only customer service representatives, tax examiners, and revenue agents at the end of the fiscal year 2021.

 Attorneys were one of the smaller personnel types based on the number of personnel in that type at the end of the fiscal year 2021.
 Only 1,529 IRS employees were grouped under the 'Attorneys' personnel type on the IRS's table.